NIPG-DG schemes for transformed master equations modeling open quantum systems: Math Model: Transformed Master Equation for open quantum systems

-In both of them, it is evident the left-hand side has a convective transport structure and the right-hand side has matrix terms related to decay, source (partly due to the potential), and diffusive behavior.
+{ It} is evident the left-hand side has a convective transport structure and the right-hand side has matrix terms related to decay, source (partly due to the potential), and diffusive behavior.
 If we define $ u=(R,I)^T $ we can express the system in gradient form as